jaxjs/docs/user_guide/http.rst

 HTTP
 ====

-The Jax JavaScript Library has its own built-in component to handle HTTP requests and responses.
+The Jax JavaScript HTTP Library has its own built-in component to handle HTTP requests and responses.
 The main ``send()`` method is:

 * ``jax.http.send(url, options)``